Don’t keep what you don’t need

-Use layers of security.
 While antivirus software is important, it’s not enough.
-While website security is essential, it’s not enough.
-While good passwords are a must, still not enough.
+And website security is essential, it’s not enough.
+Good passwords are a must, still not enough.
 Hackers after your data are relying on the fact that you might be relying on just one or two layers of security between them and your data.
 Good security is about creating multiple security perimeters that convince hackers that you’re just not worth their time and energy.